 “Illustrators invent worlds.
 They can invite you to step into the detail of a painted woodland, a woodland so decorative that you might lose yourself in the page.
 Or they might encourage you to notice how extraordinary the ordinary can be once drawn in black and white and bricks, pavements and tiles have been translated into pattern.
 An illustrator may find and adapt anything: a comb, a stone, a peg, a piece of old cardboard can be employed to construct a three-dimensional collaged city, created to challenge the way you think about your own world”.
 Lauren Child

-Download educational resources for your visit
+Download Drawing Words educational resources

 These worksheets, designed by the House of Illustration, can be used by families or schools alongside the physical or digital exhibition